adap/flower/doc/source/how-to-run-flower-using-docker.rst

   page contains a section that will guide you through the process.

-Assuming all files we need are in the local ``certificates`` directory, we can use the flag ``-v`` to mount the local directory into the ``/app/`` directory of the container.
+Assuming all files we need are in the local ``certificates`` directory, we can use the flag ``--volume`` to mount the local directory into the ``/app/`` directory of the container.
 This allows the SuperLink to access the files within the container.
 Finally, we pass the names of the certificates to the SuperLink with the ``--certificates`` flag.

 .. code-block:: bash

   $ docker run --rm \
-    -p 9091:9091 -p 9092:9092 -v ./certificates/:/app/ flwr/superlink:1.8.0 \
+    -p 9091:9091 -p 9092:9092 --volume ./certificates/:/app/ flwr/superlink:1.8.0 \
     --certificates ca.crt server.pem server.key

 Flower SuperNode